StijnvanWijk98/Ipass/README.md

 2. Clone this library
 3. You have all the tools ready!

+#Doxygen
+For every library there is a Doxygen, here you can find all the features that the library includes.

 P.S.
 In the main from every library you can find some function calls to show some of the basic possibilities of the libraries.